kiishor/miniML-Parser/README.md

 xml_code_generator.exe food.xsd
 ```

-The tool generates three files
+The tool generates two files
 - [food.c](example/food/src/food.c)             : This file contains *xs_element_t* tree structure generated from schema.
 It also declare `food_t food;` to store the XML content.
 - [food.h](example/food/src/food.h)             : This file contains *food_t* structure created from schema to store the content of XML.
-- [food_print.c](example/food/src/food_print.c) : Generates the printf functions to print the content of food_t to console.

 For most of the cases you only need XMl schema and the tool will generate all the required code to parse an XML data.
 For more details refer [tool/xml_code_generator][7]